Donovan Mitchell scores 30 points, Jazz rout Nuggets 124-105

 TIP-INS

-Jazz: F/C Juwan Morgan started his second straight game. … F Royce O’Neale had eight assists, while G Joe Ingles added six.
+Jazz: F/C Juwan Morgan started his second straight game. … F Royce O’Neale and Mitchell each had eight assists.

 DINNER PLANS?